 2.7.6 -EXS Option Ls Series - Supplemental Specifications

 The -EXS (External Sync) option allows the output frequency of the AC source to be synchronized to an external TTL level clock signal.
-Note that some implementation changes were made starting with firmware revision 1.50 as indicated below.

 The following supplemental specifications apply when the Ls is configured with the external sync option. (- EXS).